avkashpatel/A03/README.md

 Glossary of Terms
 =================
-**Branch**- a separate workspace from the master branch that allows you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
+**Branch**- a separate workspace from the master branch that allows you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository

 **Clone**- duplicating an existing repository